machingclee/machingclee.github.io/static/media/340-lambda-function-springboot.7a60df96.md

 - `Filter` (Servlet Level)
 - `Interceptor` (Application Level in which `@Bean`'s are available)

-The drawbacks using these approches is the interception is ***highly implicit***.
-For example, to add an handler we need to define our customer `HandlerInterceptor` and add it manually:
+The drawback using these approches is the interception is ***highly implicit***.
+For example, to add an interceptor at applicaiton level we need to define our customer `HandlerInterceptor` class object and add it manually:
 ```kt
 @Configuration
 class JwtWebMvcConfigurer(